 Challenges Priorities Indicators Actions Stakeholders Lengthy and 1.
 GENERAL For 1.1. multiple PRIORITY registration Legal Engage Government of Afghanistan to resume work on amendments GoA, CSO processes, The legal and framework to NGO Law, draft laws on Foundations, Volunteerism and reform of Networks, corruption, institutional revised the tax code and provide technical assistance, if requested.
-Donors, interference, framework is - D 1000 lack of revised to become Leaner Analyse bottlenecks in NGO registration, project authorisation Donors, MEC awareness and lack of more enabling for registration process, tax declaration, including corruption vulnerability assessment (related to NGO sector as a whole). specific CSOs to operate. process (Telated to NGO sector as a whole). recognition of SPECIFIC Corruption Engage with Government of Afghanistan to streamline, possibly using Donors, MoE networks.
-PRIORITIES vulnerability e-governance opportunities, and decentralise registration process. assessment 1.1.
-The conducted Engage with Ministry of Economy and Ministry of Justice to keep Donor, MoE, registration record of project reports and evaluations and share information MoJ process is leaner, Modern and provided during registration for better mapping and categorisation of less vulnerable to unified NGO CSOs. corruption or database D interference and established, Encourage CSOs to anonymously report corruption cases during the Donors, equally accessible including registration process or approval of reports, e.g. through platforms like CSOs
+Donors, interference, framework is lack of revised to become Leaner Analyse bottlenecks in NGO registration, project authorisation Donors, MEC awareness and more enabling for registration process, tax declaration, including corruption vulnerability assessment lack of specific CSOs to operate. process (related to NGO sector as a whole). recognition of SPECIFIC Corruption Engage with Government of Afghanistan to streamline, possibly using Donors, MoE networks.
+PRIORITIES vulnerability assessment e-governance opportunities, and decentralise registration process.
+1.1.
+The conducted Engage with Ministry of Economy and Ministry of Justice to keep Donor, MoE, registration conducted record of project reports and evaluations and share information MoJ process is leaner, Modern and provided during registration for better mapping and categorisation of less vulnerable to unified NGO CSOs. corruption or database interference and established, Encourage CSOs to anonymously report corruption cases during the Donors, equally accessible including registration process or approval of reports, e.g. through platforms like CSOs

-by CSOs beyond Kabul. project reports and good Efshagar.
+by CSOs beyond Kabul. project reports Efshagar.

-practices For 1.2.
+Kabul. and good practices For 1.2.

 1.2.
 CSOs have a

 better awareness CSO networks New programmes in support of civil society include provisions for Donors (EU

 of the legal recognised in non-registered or newly registered organisations to be supported and through

 framework, the legal coached through sub-granting.
 CSO-LA

-working relations with the framework programme)
+working relations framework programme)

+with the

 Ministries and Increase awareness of the legal framework, especially the new Law on Donors, CSO

 registration Associations, and tax exemptions for CSOs, e.g. through a public Networks

-process outreach campaign. recworks
+process outreach campaign.

-1

 1.3.
 CSO For 1.3.

 networks and

 their role to create Advocate for recognition of network organisations in NGO legal Donors, CSO

 common civil framework, with adequate standards and criteria for qualification.
 Networks

+society positions

-society positions is better
+is better

 acknowledged by

 the legal and

 institutional

 framework